droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 <p>An old hunting trail cuts away from the Old Svalich Road here, winding north between old, gnarled trees before vanishing into the underbrush.
 A hundred yards beyond it, an alpine path splits from the main road to travel south toward the mountains, rising in elevation until it disappears around a steep, tree-covered escarpment.</p>
 </div>

-As the players pass the entrance to the alpine path, they’re watched by a Mountain Folk **berserker** lurking in the southern underbrush.
+As the players pass the entrance to the alpine path, they’re watched by a Mountain Folk **[Hunter](https://2e.aonprd.com/NPCs.aspx?ID=907)** lurking in the southern underbrush.
 Read:

 <div class="description">
 <p>You hear the snap of a twig in the underbrush to the south.</p>